shihankanungo/shihankanungo.github.io/papers.md

 - *Space-Filling Curves*.
 Real Analysis \[ [arXiv](https://arxiv.org/pdf/2501.04705) \] <br>
   <details>
   <summary>Abstract</summary>
   <small>We examine space-filling curves, which are surjective continuous maps from $[0, 1]$ to some higher-dimensional space, usually the unit square $[0, 1]^2$.
 In particular, we define Peano’s curve and Lebesgue’s curve, and state some of their properties.
-We also discuss the Hahn-Mazurkiewicz theorem, which characterizes those subsets of $\textbf{R}^n$ that are the image of a space-filling curve.
+We also discuss the Hahn-Mazurkiewicz theorem, which characterizes those subsets of <b>R</b>$^n$ that are the image of a space-filling curve.
 Finally, we discuss real-world applications of Hilbert curves, in particular Google’s <b>S2</b> Cells.</small>
   </details>

 - *Chromatic Polynomials*.
 Graph Theory \[ [pdf](chromatic-polynomials.pdf) \] <br>